sailoog/openplotter-documentation/en/getting_started.md

 ## Ok, now what?

 Confratulations!
-You have your system running so it is moment to start
+You have your system running so it is moment to start getting some data from the world.
+The most common and logic step is to connect a GPS.